 Skill-based gambling in the sense of the Gambling Act (Art.
 3(d)) comprises games where winning depends entirely or largely on the player’s skill.

 Automated, intercantonal or online skill games require licensing by Gespa.
-Prevalent on the current market are skill-game machines approved by the Federal Gaming Board (FGB) (see list below) and licensed by cantonal authorities before the Gambling Act came into effect.
+Before the Federal Act on Gambling came into force, skill-game machines were approved by the Federal Gaming Board (FGB) (see list below).
+Operating these games of skill also requires authorisation from Gespa.

 No licensing is required for skill-based games that are neither automated nor run intercantonally or online.